ThaiNangTaniPolitics/thainangtani-politics-observatory/analysis/0041-section-112-in-the-consolidation-phase-2024-2026.md

 ---

+## **1.3 Legal Position of Section 112 within the Criminal Code (Sections 107–112)**

+Sections 107 to 112 of the Thai Criminal Code form a continuous legal sequence under the title *Offences Relating to the Security of the Kingdom*, specifically Chapter 1: *Offences Against the King, the Queen, the Heir‑Apparent and the Regent*.
+The structure of this chapter places Section 112 within a broader legal framework that includes offences such as assassination, acts of violence, attempts, preparations, and support for such offences, with penalties ranging from long‑term imprisonment to death.

+Section 112, by contrast, concerns expressive acts—defamation, insult, or threat—directed at the King, Queen, Heir‑Apparent, or Regent, with a penalty range of three to fifteen years’ imprisonment.
+Its placement at the end of this sequence situates reputational harm within the same legal chapter as physical harm, embedding expressive offences within the broader category of national‑security protection.
+This structural positioning provides the legal context in which later judicial interpretations, particularly those emphasising national security, have developed.

+---

+## **1.4 The 2020 Ten‑Point Declaration as Jurisprudential Reference Frame**

+On 10 August 2020, the United Front of Thammasat and Demonstration issued a ten‑point declaration during the event *“Thammasat Will Not Tolerate”* at Thammasat University (Rangsit Campus).
+On 10 November 2021, the Constitutional Court ruled (Decision 19/2564) that speeches referencing these points constituted an attempt to overthrow the democratic regime with the King as Head of State under Section 49 of the Constitution.

+Although subsequent political actors—such as the Move Forward Party in 2021 and the People’s Party in 2026—did not adopt these demands, the declaration became a jurisprudential benchmark.
+The 2021 ruling established that proposals perceived as aligning with or resembling elements of the ten‑point declaration could be interpreted as constitutionally impermissible.
+This interpretive linkage contributed to the heightened insulation of Section 112 during the consolidation phase.

+Analytically, the ten‑point declaration functions as a maximal reference set: a catalogue of demands that defines the outer boundary of what institutions classify as constitutionally sensitive.
+Its significance lies not in its political content but in its interpretive afterlife within constitutional doctrine.

+---

+## **1.5 Comparative Context: Reform Demands in International Perspective**

+The ten‑point declaration aligns with reform trajectories observed in several constitutional monarchies over recent decades.
+Measures such as distinguishing between personal and crown assets, regulating royal budgets, increasing transparency, limiting political interventions, and clarifying constitutional roles have been implemented in monarchies including the United Kingdom, the Netherlands, Sweden, Japan, and Spain.
+In these jurisdictions, such adjustments were undertaken within the framework of constitutional continuity rather than regime change.

+This comparison does not evaluate the appropriateness of the ten points.
+It situates them within a broader international pattern in which constitutional monarchies periodically revise their institutional arrangements to reflect evolving democratic norms.
+The divergence between this comparative context and the domestic legal interpretation in Thailand—where the ten points were classified as unconstitutional—illustrates how identical reform proposals can be understood differently depending on constitutional doctrine and historical trajectory.

+---

+## **1.6 The Ten‑Point Declaration of 10 August 2020 (Full Text and Analytical Position)**

+The ten‑point declaration issued by the United Front of Thammasat and Demonstration is reproduced below in full for documentary completeness.
+Its inclusion does not imply evaluation; it serves to establish the primary source that later shaped constitutional interpretation and institutional responses.

+### **Full Text of the Ten‑Point Declaration**

+1. Abolition of Section 6 of the Constitution, which grants the King absolute immunity from legal action.
+2. Abolition of Section 112 of the Criminal Code to allow open discussion and criticism of the monarchy.
+3. Clear separation between personal royal assets and crown assets, with the Crown Property Bureau placed under the supervision of the Ministry of Finance.
+4. Adjustment of the royal budget to reflect the economic conditions of the country.
+5. Abolition of unnecessary royal offices, including the Privy Council.
+6. Transparency and public accountability for all funds donated to the monarchy.
+7. Prohibition of political expression by the King, ensuring that the monarch remains above politics.
+8. End of state‑driven royal propaganda in the education system and media.
+9. Investigation of enforced disappearances and killings of critics of the monarchy.
+10. Prohibition of royal endorsement of coups, preventing the monarch from legitimising military takeovers.

+### **Analytical Position**

+The ten‑point declaration constitutes a foundational element of the legal and institutional trajectory analysed in this chapter.
+The Constitutional Court’s 2021 ruling transformed the declaration into a jurisprudential reference frame, shaping the evaluation of subsequent legislative initiatives concerning Section 112.
+Its relevance lies in the structural role it plays within constitutional interpretation, rather than in its political content.

+The ten‑point declaration of 2020 constituted a historical novelty in Thailand’s political landscape.
+Its subsequent classification by the Constitutional Court in 2021 became the initial reference point in a sequence of legal interpretations that shaped institutional responses during the 2024–2026 consolidation phase.

+---

 ## **2. THE 2024 CONSTITUTIONAL COURT RULING: SECTION 112 AS A PROTECTED DOMAIN**

 On 31 January 2024, the Constitutional Court ruled that the Move Forward Party’s campaign to amend Section 112 constituted an attempt to overthrow the constitutional monarchy.